rootflo/flo-ai/README.md

         kind: supervisor
     agents:
       - name: EmailSender
+        role: Email Sender
-        prompt: You are capable of sending the reply email but constructing a apt response
+        job: You are capable of sending the reply email but constructing a apt response
         tools:
           - name: SendEmailTool
       - name: TransactionFetcher
+        role: Transaction Fetcher
-        prompt: You are capable of fetching any kind of transactions from the database given transaction reference id
+        job: You are capable of fetching any kind of transactions from the database given transaction reference id
         tools:
           - name: FetchTransactionTool
       - name: HousingLoanTeamLead
+        role: Housing Loan Specialist
-        prompt: Fetch the housing loan information from the db and answer the question
+        job: Fetch the housing loan information from the db and answer the question
         tools:
           - name: HousingLoanTool
 """